ifm/documentation/Firmware/ReleaseNotes/Firmware_0.14.x_Release_Notes.md

 # FIRMWARE 0.14.23 RELEASE NOTES
-The following release note provides an overview of the features of the (dev release) Firmware 0.14.23 Version.
+The following release note provides an overview of the features of the (developer release) Firmware 0.14.23 Version.
 Please refer to the ifm O3Rs website [www.ifm3d.com](http://www.ifm3d.com) for further information.